 Extend long term stability at any temperature.
 Our solution can extend the stability of vaccines and biologics at refrigerator or freezer temperatures, which can be the difference between getting a product to market or shelving it.

-Our solution is a straightforward, patented formulation that has been developed over the past five years at McMaster University.
+This dried technology platform is a straightforward, patented formulation that has been developed over the past five years at McMaster University.
 It offers exceptional temperature stabilization that has been shown to stabilize vaccines that normally require -80°C storage to be stored at 40°C, a difference of 120 degrees.
 In vivo data in mice has shown that this stabilization results in effective vaccines when stored at the higher temperature.
 No freeze drying is necessary, and the process is simple, with all the components of the solution on the FDA “GRAS” list (Generally Regarded as Safe).
 This differs from all the other competitors’ offerings in this field.

 This technology has also been shown to be applicable to a wide array of bio-therapeutics beyond vaccines.
 Small molecules, enzymes, biologics, DNA and RNA have all been shown to benefit from the stabilization offered by this technology.